 Chapter 1

-Prince Zephyr, a tall young man with sharp features and some twenty odd years to his credit tugged his belt on and sheathed his sword.
-Sighing he looked at himself in the mirror, his armor glinting from the bright morning sun.
+Prince Zephyr, a tall young man with sharp features and some twenty odd years to his credit, tugged his belt on and sheathed his sword.
+Sighing, he looked at himself in the mirror, his armor glinting from the bright morning sun.
 Nagging little voices tore at him like arrows, ripping at his heart until he felt he couldn't bear it any longer.

 Weak.
 Useless.
 Insignificant.
 That's what you are, you foolish boy!

-A knock on the door made him jump and he shook his head as if to somehow shake the voices out.
+A knock on the door made him jump, and he shook his head as if to somehow shake the voices out.

-“Enter!”
-He called.
+“Enter!” he called.

 A guard clad in armor much like his own opened the door and bowed.
 “The King is ready for you, my Prince.”